-(u - a - addr)
+(u -- a - a - a d d r)

 a-a-ddr is the address of the first character of the block buffer assigned to block u.
 The contents of the block are unspecified.
 An ambiguous condition exists if u is not an available block number.